Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 ### 2.4 Endpoint Addressing

-For the CSM-1.2 release CHN endpoints will have **IPv4 addressing only** , with IPv6 introduction in a future release.
+For the CSM 1.2 release CHN endpoints will have **IPv4 addressing only** , with IPv6 introduction in a future release.
 The current limitation to system introduction of IPv6 is Kubernetes Weave as well as a vast amount of system configuration and testing required to certify IPv6 system-wide.